Craig Dawson: West Ham United

 On 12 October 2020, Dawson signed for West Ham on loan for the remainder of the 2020–21 season.
 The club retained an option to make the transfer permanent at the end of the loan.
 Dawson did not make his West Ham debut until 29 December 2020; being named as Man of the Match for his performance in a 0–0 draw away to Southampton.
 On 11 January 2021, he scored his first goal for West Ham, against Stockport County, in the third round of the FA Cup as West Ham won 1–0.
 It was his first FA Cup goal for over 10 years since scoring for Rochdale against FC United of Manchester in November 2010.
 On 26 January 2021, he scored his first Premier League goal for West Ham, in a 3–2 away win against Crystal Palace.

 On 6 April 2021, it was announced that Dawson would join West Ham United permanently at the end of the 2020–21 season on a two-year contract.

 Following a long-term injury in November 2021 to regular centre-back, Angelo Ogbonna, Dawson was drafted in as a regular replacement.
 He scored his first Premier League goal of the 2021–22 season; a stoppage-time equaliser in a 2–2 draw away at Leicester City on 13 February 2022.
 Six days later, Dawson scored his fiftieth goal in professional football as he headed in the opener at home to Newcastle United.
-Dawson earned particular praise for his performances in West Ham’s Europa League campaign.
+Dawson earned particular praise for his performances in West Ham's Europa League campaign.
 In a quarter-final game on 14 April against Lyon he scored the first goal in a 3–0 win in France and made more blocks than any other player despite taking blows to the face.
-His performances gained him cult status with the West Ham fans who dubbed him “Ballon D’awson”.
+His performances gained him cult status with the West Ham fans who dubbed him "Ballon D'awson".
 By April 2022, following further injuries to centre-backs Kurt Zouma and Issa Diop, Dawson was the only available recognised centre-back at the club.
 After his sending-off in an away game at Chelsea on 24 April, West Ham were left without any regular centre-backs for the following match.
-Following West Ham’s Europa League campaign, in which they were knocked out in the semi-final, Dawson was named in the Europa League Team of the Season, alongside teammate Declan Rice.
+Following West Ham's Europa League campaign, in which they were knocked out in the semi-final, Dawson was named in the Europa League Team of the Season, alongside teammate Declan Rice.

+Despite leaving the club in January 2023, Dawson received a winner's medal after West Ham won the 2023 UEFA Europa Conference League final in Prague in June 2023.